DevExpress/testcafe/docs/articles/faq/README.md

 testcafe chrome test.js --env=development
 ```

-In the test, use an argument parser library (like `minimist`) to parse custom arguments.
+In the test, use an argument parser library (like `minimist`) to parse custom arguments:

 ```js
 import minimist from 'minimist';